EdupageAPI/edupage-api/README.md

 ```

 ## Upload a file to Edupage's cloud
 The file will be hosted forever (and for free) on Edupage's servers.
-The file is tied to your user account, but anybody can view it.
+The file is tied to your user account, but anybody with a link can view it.
 ```python
 from edupage_api import Edupage, EduStudent from edupage_api.cloud import EduCloud